RaisanenMarkus/csharp/docs/part5/part5-4.md

 }
 ```

-We are now going to learn a more "object-oriented" way to compare the ages of people.
+We are now going to learn a more "object oriented" way to compare the ages of people.

 We are going to create a new method **public bool OlderThan(Person compared)** for the Person class.
 It can be used to compare a certain person object to the person supplied as the parameter based on their ages.